 Our Brown Basmati Rice Instant Pot recipe creates a healthy side dish with little effort on your part.
-No more mushy or burnt rice as your pressure cooker will help you make perfect and fluffy brown rice in just a fraction of the time!
+Making rice doesn’t have to be difficult or take a long time!
+Your pressure cooker will help you create fluffy rice in just a fraction of the time!

 Basmati vs. Jasmine Brown Rice